Elcina/Blogging-Application/readme.md

 * Once installing is finished run command : http-server
 * Open Browser and type : localhost:8080

+To start Backend :
+* Install mongoDB
+* Start mongo db by browsing to installed folder and running following command: mongod
+* This will start mondodb daemon.

+* To compile, from root directory run : mvn clean install
+* then run : mvn spring-boot:run
+* This will start the service and will listen on port 8090.

 Front end reference taken from : http://jasonwatmore.com/post/2015/03/10/angularjs-user-registration-and-login-example-tutorial